 One shows that there exists a vertex algebra structure on $\cdo$ such that $V^{\kappa}(\Lg)$ and $\cO_{\jetinf G}$ are vertex subalgebras of $\cdo$.
-Again, we made the choice to consider left-invariant vector fields on $\jetinf G$ over right-invariant ones.
+Again, we chose to consider left-invariant vector fields on $\jetinf G$ over right-invariant ones.
 This time, corresponding to the latter, there is a copy of $V^{\kappa^{*}}(\Lg)$ in $\cdo$ but the level gets shifted (see Theorem \ref{theorem dual embedding of universal affine vertex algebra to cdo}).
 Again, these two copies commute in an appropriate sense.

-This vertex algebra is going to play a role analogous to (the global sections) of the sheaf of ($\kappa$-twisted) differential operators on the loop group $\mathcal{L}G$.
+This vertex algebra will play a role analogous to (the global sections) of the sheaf of ($\kappa$-twisted) differential operators on the loop group $\mathcal{L}G$.
 It is thus natural to define

 In particular, when $\kappa = \kappa_{c}$ is the critical level, then we get a definition of untwisted $\cD$-modules on the loop group